 There are no references to homosexuality in Turkish Law, for either lesbians or gay men.
 By implication, same-sex relationships between women do not constitute offences in and of themselves.
 However, the law also does not protect lesbians from discrimination on the basis of sexual orientation.
+Homosexuals do not have the right to marriage.
 Anti-lesbian prejudice is pervasive in Turkish society.
-There are several broad ranging provisions in the Penal Code and Labor Law that prohibit 'indecency and offences against public morality'.
-These laws can be enforced against sexual minorities (Articles 419, 547 and 576 of the Penal Code).
+There are still provisions in the Penal Code and Labor Law that prohibit 'indecency and offences against public morality'.
+These laws can unjustly be enforced against sexual minorities (i.e. Articles 225 "Indecent Behaviors" and 226 "Obscenity" of the Penal Code).